-The beauty of this mixed drink is in its simplicity and, much like the Screwdriver, the vodka adds very little flavor so you are basically drinking spiked juice.
-That said, try the Greyhound with infused vodkas for a little twist.
-Strawberry, blood orange and kiwi are all great choices.
+The beauty of this mixed drink is in its simplicity.
+It requires just two ingredients and, much like the Screwdriver, the vodka adds very little flavor so you are basically drinking spiked juice.
+That said, try the Greyhound with infused vodkas for a fun twist.
+Strawberry, blood orange, and kiwi are all pleasant options.

-- Pour the ingredients into a collins glass with ice cubes.
+- Pour the ingredients into a collins glass filled with ice cubes.

 - Stir well.

 - Garnish with a lemon or lime wedge.

 It can be easy to think that quality does not matter in a mixed drink like this.
 However, there are only two ingredients in the Greyhound and that makes each one very important.